Sofala Province: Geography

 Sofala Province, in central-eastern Mozambique, covers an area of 68018 km2.
 The province is bordered to the north by Tete Province, to the northeast by Zambezia Province, to the south by Inhambane Province, and to the west by Manica Province.

 Rivers flowing through the province include the Chiveve River, the Buzi River, the Save River, which flows along the Inhambane provincial border, and the Púnguè River, which flows into the sea at Beira.
 On the Urema River, a tributary of the Púnguè, the river forms the lagoon which are home to hundreds of hippopotamus.
 The valleys of the province are subject to flooding; in late January 2012, unusually heavy rain caused widespread flooding along the banks of the Púnguè and the Save, and other major rivers in Africa such as the Zambezi and Limpopo, leading over 100,000 people in total to be evacuated.

 Gorongosa National Park, at the southern end of the Great African Rift Valley, covers several thousand square kilometres, including the valley floor and parts of surrounding forested plateaus, which contain miombo and montane forests.
 The park contains the 1863 m Mount Gorongosa, a mountain which is considered sacred to the people of the country.
 On the eastern slope of the mountain is a number of vegetation zones according to elevation, and there are numerous limestone caves in the vicinity.

 Districts

-Sofala Province is divided into the 13 districts of:
+Sofala Province is divided into 13 districts: